adriamooney/caring-spruce-41061/src/pages/index.md

       - title: Free Jobs Board
         title_align: left
         content: >
-          Whether an experienced trimmer, machine operator or budista is what you need, access our Cannabis-only jobs board.
+          Whether an experienced trimmer, machine operator or budtenders is what you need, access our Cannabis-only jobs board.

           Free to post listings.
 Free to apply.
 No fees or strings.
         content_align: left
         actions: []
         actions_align: left